A unanimous jury leaves the nation still divided

 Rittenhouse’s attorney denied that race played a factor in the outcome of the case, but he acknowledged that financial resources made a difference.
 At least two gun-rights groups raised money to pay legal fees, and conservative lawyer John Pierce, who represented Rittenhouse for a few months, bailed him out of jail with $2 million raised, in part, with help from actor Ricky Schroder and My Pillow founder Mike Lindell.

-“If you have the financial resources you can fight the government foot to foot and toe to toe, and it makes a difference,” Rittenhouse’s defense attorney Mark Richards told the Tribune after the verdict.
+“If you have the financial resources you can fight the government foot to foot and toe to toe, and it makes a difference,” Rittenhouse’s defense attorney Mark Richards told The Chicago Tribune after the verdict.
 “I don’t think it’s race.
 I don’t.”

 The scene on the courthouse steps was a spectacle rarely seen at even the most high-profile trials, reflecting the passions stirred by the Rittenhouse trial and the opportunity to broadcast arguments — even those filled with easily disproved facts about the case — to a rapt world.